jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-33e.md

-+++
+---
-title= "The tiraz"
+title: "The Tiraz"
-description= "It is part of royal pomp to have the names of rulers or their peculiar marks embroidered on the silk" image= "/covers/muq.jpg" author = "Ibn Khaldun" linkb= "/research/ibn-khaldun/muqaddimah/chapter-3/part-32c" linkbtext= "Part 33c" linkf= "/research/ibn-khaldun/muqaddimah/chapter-3/part-35" linkftext= "Part 35" heading= "Parts 33d"
+description: "It is part of royal pomp to have the names of rulers or their peculiar marks embroidered on the silk"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 33e"
+date: 2020-11-12
+---

 It is part of royal and governmental pomp and dynastic custom to have the names of rulers or their peculiar marks embroidered on the silk, brocade, or pure silk garments that they wear.